 Why do so many Gamers use Earbuds?

 Almost every gamer has earplugs available these days.
 Over 62% of the world’s population owns a mobile device and the earbuds that come with it.
-Earbuds are always used in mobile gaming, as many are only compatible with a specific device.
+Earbuds are always used in mobile gaming.

 Look around, and you’re guaranteed to have earbuds flying around somewhere.